tomas-st/bedrock-ai-agent-for-email/readme.md

-# AWS Bedrock Chatbot
+# AWS Bedrock E-Mail Response Service

-A chatbot that uses AWS Bedrock to automatically respond to customer inquiries.
+A e-mail response service that uses AWS Bedrock to automatically respond to customer inquiries.
 This open-source project demonstrates how to integrate generative AI into a simple application.

 ## Features
-- Automatic response to customer inquiries using AWS Bedrock
+- Automatic response to e-mails using AWS Bedrock
 - Utilizes Claude (Anthropic) as the AI model
-- Easy integration into existing systems
 - Example code in Python

 ## Prerequisites